How to Make a Healthy Aloe Vera Jelly

-It is made by combining aloe vera gel with pectin, which is a type of dietary fiber found in apple peels and apple cores.
-It is used to make it gelatinous.
+You can make it by combining aloe vera gel with pectin, which is a type of dietary fiber found in apple peels and apple cores.
+The role of pectin is making the jelly a gelatinous substance.

-This is easy to make at home and it is absolutely necessary for the jelly to coagulate.
+It’s very easy to make at home and it’s absolutely necessary for the jelly to firm up.

 How to make homemade pectin

-To make this ingredient, it’s important that you get organic apples, and to use a nylon straining bag to make sure it is strained properly.
+To make this ingredient, it’s important that you get organic apples.
+Also, use a nylon straining bag to make sure you’ve strained it properly.

-- 900 grams apple peels and apple cores
+- 900 grams of apple peels and apple cores

 - Place the apple peels and cores in a big pot.
-Add the water.
-Leave on medium heat until softened into a puree.
+Add the water and then place them over medium heat until they turn into a puree.

 - Once you have the puree, let it set for a few minutes and pour it through the nylon straining bag.

-- Set aside in a bowl and begin to make the jelly.
+- Set it aside in a bowl and begin to make the jelly.

 Homemade aloe vera jelly recipe

-Another ingredient that will be added to this aloe vera jelly is lemon.
-In this case, it not only provides more nutrients, but it acts as a natural preservative to prolong the shelf life for this product.
+Another ingredient that you’ll need to add to this aloe vera jelly is lemon.
+In this case, it not only provides more nutrients, but it also acts as a natural preservative to prolong the shelf life for this product.

-The aloe vera gel should not be exposed to too much heat, because this will reduce its nutritional properties.
+The aloe vera gel shouldn’t be in very hot environments, because this will reduce its nutritional properties.

 The key to prevent it from boiling is to add the pectin before you start to use the other ingredients.